 Children as young as four understand that generics like "Crullets have spots" can represent a broad range of prevalence levels (like adults do).
 However, unlike adults, both younger (4-year-old) and older (8-year-old) children have mapped the meaning of generics to the quantifier "most".
 Sometime after this point, they learn the nuances of adult interpretation of generics.
-Questions?

-You should be able to do all the questions on the pragmatics review questions and up through question 2 on HW3.
-Recap Part of linguistic knowledge is how to use language to communicate intended meaning that goes beyond the literal meaning.
+(This may have to do with their world knowledge about how prevalent the property generally is: Tessler & Goodman 2016) Recap Part of linguistic knowledge is how to use language to communicate intended meaning that goes beyond the literal meaning.
 The cooperative principle (implemented as the maxims of conversation) are what adults use to make implicatures.
 It takes children awhile to learn how to make different implicatures.
 Children are better at making implicatures when the alternatives are made very salient (either by context or because they're familiar with the linguistic items).
+Questions?